Leaf-Agriculture/docs/docs/usecase_upload.md

 #### Route '/delete_webhook/:id'
 In this route, we will be able to delete a webhook that we created.
-The id comes from the parameter id in the url, and we will use this parameter in the DELETE request that we make with AXIOS, we alse need to set our token in the header, and if everything is ok, we will receive an status code 204
+The id comes from the parameter id in the url, and we will use this parameter in the DELETE request that we make with AXIOS, we also need to set our token in the header, and if everything is ok, we will receive an status code 204
 ```js
 app.get("/delete_webhook/:id", (req, res) => {